 Aggregating a bivariate severity distribution is a useful technique.
 Two severity components are separately aggregated while preserving their dependence structure.
-This technique can be applied when pricing a policy with a per-occurrence retention and a stop loss on the aggregate retention.
-It can also be applied more
+This technique can be applied when pricing a policy with a per claim retention and a Stop Loss on the aggregate retention.
+It can also be applied more generally.
+The two random variables can be different items such as dollars and counts.